sciro24/Kathara_Networks_IDC/README.md

 ---

-## 🧩 Partial Exam 3 – DNS
+## 🧩 Partial Exam 3 – Customer/Provider, Loopback and Web Server

-This section includes the labs used to prepare for the **third midterm**, focused on **BGP**, **IGP** (OSPF/RIP), and **DNS** configuration.
+This section includes the labs used to prepare for the **third midterm**, focused on **Customer-Provider configuration**, **Loopback interfaces**, and **Web Server** setup.
-The exercises cover multi-protocol routing setup, inter-domain and intra-domain traffic management, and the deployment and troubleshooting of DNS services in a networked environment.
+The exercises cover the implementation of customer-provider relationships in BGP networks, the configuration of loopback interfaces for router identification and stability, and the deployment of web servers in a networked environment.

 **LABS:**